Metallink/3D_OpenGL_Solar_system/README.md

 These are instructions for Ubuntu systems.
 I do not know how to install the above libraries on Windows/Mac.
 Sorry :c <br />

 ## Setting up your environment
-To configure your environment, do the following:
+To configure your environment, you must do the following:

 ### Under Ubuntu 14.04
 - install the packets: